InnoDB supports data-at-rest encryption for

 InnoDB uses a two tier encryption key

-tablespace keys.
-When a tablespace is encrypted, a tablespace
+keys.
+When a tablespace is encrypted, a tablespace key is

-key is encrypted and stored in the tablespace header.
-When an
+encrypted and stored in the tablespace header.
+When an application

-application or authenticated user wants to access encrypted
+or authenticated user wants to access encrypted data,

-decrypt the tablespace key.
-The decrypted version of a
+the tablespace key.
+The decrypted version of a tablespace key

-tablespace key never changes, but the master encryption key can
+never changes, but the master encryption key can be changed as

-be changed as required.
-This action is referred to as
+required.
+This action is referred to as master key

 The data-at-rest encryption feature relies on a keyring plugin for master encryption key management.